gold star for USAHOF

 Alec Martinez played his college hockey in the MAC with Miami (of Ohio), doing well enough to transfer his skills to the Los Angeles Kings early in the 4th Round of the 2007 Draft.
 Martinez first made the Kings in 2009-10, and in the following year, his AHL days were permanently…

-Jake Muzzin had a unique path to the NHL, as despite being drafted By Pittsburgh in 2007, the OHL Defenseman was not signed.
-Muzzin reentered the draft in 2009, but this time no NHL took him.
-Muzzin was eligible to play one more year in the OHL, and he maximized the opportunity,…
+Jake Muzzin had a unique path to the NHL, as despite being drafted by Pittsburgh in 2007, the OHL Defenseman was not signed.
+Muzzin reentered the draft in 2009, but this time, no NHL team took him.
+Muzzin was eligible to play one more year in the OHL, and he maximized the…

-Tyler Toffoli debuted in the NHL for the team that drafted him, Los Angeles, in the 2012/13 Season for 10 Games, a taste that allowed him to adapt to the speed of the NHL.
-Toffoli never went back to the minors, and he was capable Center on a second or third…
+Tyler Toffoli debuted in the NHL for the team that drafted him, Los Angeles, during the 2012/13 season, playing 10 games.
+This experience allowed him to adapt to the speed of the NHL.
+Toffoli never went back to the minors, and he was capable Center on a second or third line…

 When the Edmonton Oilers made the biggest trade in hockey, the transaction that sent Wayne Gretzky to Los Angeles, the “Great One” insisted that Marty McSorley would be part of the deal.
 It was a necessary request, and McSorely was not just his friend but his enforcer and the man who…